 Odesa Odessa, Ukraine Travel Guide

-Spring (April-May): Layers are needed.
+Spring (April-May): Layering clothes is needed.
 Pack a light, Waterproof jacket, sweaters/cardigans, Long-sleeved shirts, and T-shirts.
 Evenings turn cool.
 Summer (June-August): Lightweight, breathable clothing (cotton/linen).
 Shorts, T-shirts, light dresses.
 A Sun hat and Sunglasses provide Sun protection.
 Bring a Light jacket for cool evenings near the sea.

-Comfortable, Sturdy walking shoes are mandatory for city exploration.
+Comfortable, Sturdy walking shoes are mandatory for exploring the city.
 You walk long distances, and comfortable shoes reduces fatigue.

-Waterproof shoes or boots are essential for spring and autumn rains, and for winter snow and slush.
+Waterproof shoes or boots are crucial for spring and autumn rains, and for winter snow and slush.
 Wet feet quickly lead to discomfort and potential health issues.

 Sturdy, closed-toe shoes are advisable at all times due to potential debris from shelling or uneven surfaces common in a conflict zone.
 They offer better protection than open footwear.